shageenthsandrakumar/Project-Euler/problem_011/README.md

   - `correlate2d` doesn't flip the kernel.
   - For our symmetric kernels (all 1s), it doesn't matter, but `correlate2d` is conceptually clearer.

 - **Efficiency:** This solution is highly efficient for large grids.
 The convolution operations are implemented in optimized C code.
-The skewing transformation is clever but adds some overhead.
-For a 20×20 grid, the difference is negligible, but for very large grids, this approach scales well.
+The skewing transformation adds some overhead but scales well.
+The beauty is that changing `adj_size` from 4 to 8 only requires changing one variable—all kernel sizes and convolution operations adjust automatically.

 ---